 Simone Aguilera Romig moved to the United States from Brazil while still in High School.
 Simone's love for languages led her to dedicate years to children's knowledge of Portuguese and Spanish.
 Simone received her BA in Liberal Arts with a minor in Spanish from the University of North Carolina.
 She has developed and implemented an afterschool Portuguese language and culture program for elementary students.
 Simone has taught Spanish part-time at Old Rochester Regional High School in Mattapoisett, MA.
 She is excited to continue developing the Spanish curriculum for Tremont School.
 Simone is the mother of four children and is currently enrolled in Harvard's Master of Liberal Arts program with a concentration in foreign language, literature and culture.

-Kathy Trogolo's experience in education spans both the public and private sectors, with focus on instructional technology integration, professional development, and administrative efficiency.
+Kathy Trogolo's experience in education spans both the public and private sectors, with focus on instructional technology integration, professional development, and general administration.
 Prior to working at Tremont, Kathy was the Director of Admission and Marketing at The Sage School in Foxboro, MA, a school for academically advanced PreK-8 students.
 She has also been the Director of Technology and a curriculum specialist in public school districts.
-Kathy holds a master's degree in Educational Technology Leadership from The George Washington University and a bachelor's degree in history from Cornell University.
+Kathy holds a master's degree in Educational Technology Leadership from The George Washington University and a bachelor's degree in History from Cornell University.
 She is an active advisor in the arts community at Cornell and has served as an executive officer and advisor to several non-profit organizations.
 Kathy's affiliations outside of school include Destination Imagination, Massachusetts Association for Gifted Education (MAGE), and several Boston area choral groups.
-She also enjoys gardening, reading, and volunteering as a band parent.
+She also enjoys gardening, reading, the Red Sox, and volunteering as a band parent.